-The other two castles I'd personally recommend in daytrip-distance would be storybook Bodiam Castle (you'll need your own car) and Dover Castle (so-called 'defender of England' - and perfectly possible to reach by train).
+The other two castles I'd personally recommend in daytrip-distance would be storybook Bodiam Castle (you'll need your own car) and Dover Castle, so-called 'defender of England' which is perfectly possible to reach by train.

 Munich is undoubtedly the European destination for anyone who's keen to get out there and visit some of the world's most famous castles.

 It's the access-point for visiting the castles of 'Mad King Ludwig' - including the spectacular Neuschwanstein and his smaller palaces of Linderhof and Hohenschwangu.

 There are a number of other castles in Bavaria which, although somewhat less accessible, have a more authentic flavour than King Ludwig's rather grand and chintzy creations.